John Spencer, 3rd Earl Spencer: The Lords

 After the dissolution of 1833, the Whig government had been slowly dying, and was further weakened by Althorp's promotion to the House of Lords following the death of his father in 1834.
 The new Lord Spencer abandoned the cares of office and returned to country life with unalloyed delight.
 Henceforth agriculture, not politics, was his principal interest.
-He was the first president of the Royal Agricultural Society (founded 1838), and a notable cattle breeder.
+He was a notable cattle breeder and the first president of the Royal Agricultural Society which was founded in 1838, the year he paid homage to Queen Victoria at her Coronation.
 Though often urged by his political friends to come to their assistance, he rarely quit the peaceful pleasures which he loved.
-He died without issue at Wiseton on 1 October 1845, and was succeeded by his brother Frederick (d.
-1857).
+He died without issue at Wiseton on 1 October 1845, and was succeeded by his brother Frederick (died 1857).

 Reputation and legacy

 The Whigs required, to carry the Reform Bill, a leader above party spirit.
 "Honest Jack Althorp" has been called "the most decent man who ever held high Government office".
 Although he was not a particularly good public speaker, his integrity was an invaluable asset to the Government.
 Henry Hardinge, 1st Viscount Hardinge said that one of John Wilson Croker's speeches was demolished by the simple statement of Lord Althorp that he "had collected some figures which entirely refuted it, but had lost them."
 To Croker's credit, he replied that he would never doubt Althorp's word.

 Spencer Street in Melbourne, is named in his honour.